When we buy a motorcycle helmet, we like to assume that they are fit for purpose and provide a decent level of protection in the event of an accident.

-The Regulation laid out a set of standards that motorcycle helmets had to abide by and meet in order to be eligible for sale.
+The regulation laid out standards that motorcycle helmets had to abide by and meet to be eligible for sale.

 The standards cover things such as level of head coverage, the weight of the helmet and even down to where the stickers need to be applied with the ECE certificate and what information is to be included on them.

 “The Regulation applies to protective helmets for drivers and passengers of mopeds and of motorcycles with or without sidecar/ and to the visors fitted to such helmets or intended to be added to them”

 The ECE certification is applicable in 48 different countries; not all of these are European countries.
 For example, the No. 22 standard is used in Australia.

 The countries whose authorities have approved the helmet as meeting the ECE standards each have a code found on the sticker inside the helmet.
 For example E1 = Germany, E2 = France.